 What if it appears that my DL or ID card will not arrive before my temporary document expires?
 Do I have to come in to get another temporary document?

-In cases in which issuance or delivery of the card has been delayed for reasons other than investigation of fraud or identity theft, the Iowa DOT may print and mail to you a new temporary document good for an additional 30 days, to allow for proper issuance and delivery of the card.
-When issuance of the card is delayed for reasons related to investigation of fraud or identity theft, issuance of a new temporary document will be at the discretion of the Iowa DOT according to the circumstances.
+In cases in which issuance or delivery of the DL card has been delayed for reasons other than investigation of fraud or identity theft, the Iowa DOT may print and mail to you a new temporary document good for an additional 30 days, to allow for proper issuance and delivery of the DL card.
+When issuance of the DL card is delayed for reasons related to investigation of fraud or identity theft, issuance of a new temporary document will be at the discretion of the Iowa DOT according to the circumstances.
 A second temporary document will not be issued for an ID card.

 What happens if the DL or ID card material or production is defective?
 Will the card be replaced at no cost?